-If you've built up a no-claims discount as a named driver and you now want your own cover, your existing insurer should consider your discount when transferring your policy over.
+If you've built up a no-claims discount as a named driver and you want your own cover, your existing insurer should consider your discount.
+This discount should apply when transferring your policy over.

-But if you’re thinking of switching insurers, check that your new insurer will factor in your no-claims discount – not all do.
+But if you’re thinking of switching insurers, check that your new insurer factors in your no-claims discount – not all do.

 What happens when I change my car or policy?